The value of Akaishi Goyomatsu backed by history

 Succession problems in production areas

-The conservation association (Akaishi Alpine Plant Protection Association), which was dissolved after 2001, had about 10 members, and by the time it was dissolved, there were less than 10 members.
+The conservation association (Akaishi Alpine Plant Protection Association), which was dissolved after 2001, had about 10 members and was down to less than 10 at the time of dissolution.
 At that time, there was also talk of carrying out maintenance activities for mountain trails, but since there were no young people joining the association and the founding members had aged as they were, the members were all elderly and it was no longer possible to carry out maintenance activities.

 Establishing a Foothold in the World